Golf Tutorials

 Step 1: The Grip – Your Connection to the Club

 Your grip is your only link to the clubface, making it the steering wheel for your shots.
 An improper grip forces you to make complex compensations during the swing.
 While it can feel odd at first, a neutral grip is the goal.
+For a more detailed guide on achieving the perfect grip, read our article on the best explanation of how to grip a golf club.

 • Left Hand (for right-handed golfers): Place the club primarily in the fingers of your left hand, running diagonally from the base of your little finger to the middle of your index finger.
 As you close your hand, you should be able to see the knuckles of your index and middle fingers when you look down.
 The "V" formed by your thumb and index finger should point toward your right shoulder.